Orchestrating Australia’s appetite for the cloud - Silver Peak

-In a router-centric model, all traffic is routed from branch offices to the data centre using private MPLS circuits.
+In a router-centric model, all traffic is routed from branch offices to the data center using private MPLS circuits.

 With the emergence of the cloud, applications are no longer centralised.

-Traditional routers require enterprises to inefficiently backhaul cloud-destined application traffic from branch offices back to the data centre, instead of directly to cloud applications.
+Traditional routers require enterprises to inefficiently backhaul cloud-destined application traffic from branch offices back to the data center, instead of directly to cloud applications.

 This impairs application performance and the end-user quality of experience.

 Enterprises struggle trying to stretch the old router-centric WAN; indeed, it's too cumbersome and complicated.